Last Updated: December 15, 2024

 To continue the exercise:

-When you finish building your project plan in Microsoft Project, we will cover an Activity on setting the baseline for the entire project.
-This step will reset these initial constraint entries.
+When you finish building your project plan in Microsoft Project, I will have an activity (chapter) on setting the baseline for the entire project.
+This step will reset the initial constraint entries.
 Before baselining the project, I will show you how to copy these entries into one of the other ten baseline fields.
-Again, saving the baseline in Microsoft Project will replace initial project constraints entered in baseline fields once the plan is built.
-Entering project constraints in the baseline fields during the project initiation phase is for validating these constraints as the project is built.
+Again, saving the baseline in Microsoft Project will replace the initial project constraints entered in baseline fields once the plan is built.
+Entering project constraints in the baseline fields during the project initiation phase validates these constraints as the project is built.

 When Finished with the Exercise

-Your Master Project should have the Validating Constraints view applied and your primary constraints entered in the Baseline fields on the project summary level.
-As you build your project plan in subsequent Activities in this MS Project Master Class, the variances calculated will validate those constraints.
+Your Master Project should have the Validating Constraints view applied and your primary constraints entered in the Baseline fields at the project summary level.
+As you build your project plan in subsequent Activities (chapters) in this MS Project Master Class, the calculated variances will assess how well you managed the project within those constraints.

 Exercise 5: Embed Objects into Microsoft Project (10 minutes)

-In the first Activity on Clarifing Objectives, you embed two spreadsheets in the notes field for the project summary task.
+In the first Activity on Clarifying Objectives, you embed two spreadsheets in the notes field for the project summary task.

 For this exercise, embed your constraints analysis worksheet and constraints registry documents in the notes field for the project summary task:

 Save the project.
-Remember, the files are embedded in the project.
-The only way to view or edit the embedded files is to open the project file and then the embedded file of interest by double-clicking the inserted object icon.
+Remember, the files are embedded in it.
+The only way to view or edit them is to open the project file and then the embedded file of interest by double-clicking the inserted object icon.

 Warning

 Project management software files have tended to be large in size.
-In fact, in the early years of project management software, we used memory management tools to give us the ability to manage these large files.
+In fact, during the early years of project management software, we used memory management tools to give us the ability to manage these large files.
 Although there are no longer memory management issues, remember that embedding objects increases the file size.
-Use hyperlinks or insert a file as a link vs. embedding if you need or want to reference more than just a few external files.
+Use hyperlinks or insert a file as a link rather than embedding if you need or want to reference more than just a few external files.

 When Finished with the Exercise